Against the Spread

-Whether you believe the models or not, always remember to your conviction agains the probabilities implied by the odds that you're wagering.
-Rams +125 suggests a 44.4% chance that they'll win the game —if you think their chances are better than that, then you might find value in the Rams on the moneyline.
+Whether you believe the models or not, always remember to weigh your conviction against the probabilities implied by the odds that you're wagering.
+Rams +125 suggests a 44.4% chance they'll win the game —if you think their chances are better than that, you might find value in the Rams on the moneyline.
 Meanwhile, Patriots -145 implies a 59.2% chance that they'll win.
-Do think it's higher or lower than that?
+Do you think it's higher or lower than that?

 Super Bowl Squares

 If you're participating in Super Bowl Squares (or Box) Pool, check out my annual write-up on your chances of winning with every final-score combination.
 The analysis takes the unique steps of factoring in 2015-2018's historically weird NFL scores and each team's probability to win the game, both of which are critical to understanding your chances (but are largely ignored if you pull up any old odds article on Google).